FCedi/CS_Project/README.md

 This the CS Project of Group 07.10

-This program provides you with a comparable rental price estimate for your apartment or house in **Geneva, Zürich, Lausanne, or St. Gallen**.
+This program provides you with a comparable rental price estimate for your apartment or house in **Geneva, Zürich, Lausanne, or St. Gallen**. it also enables you to locate key amenities around your new potential flat, and to calculate the distance to one key points of your choice (workplace/university ...)
 It uses machine learning based on historical rental listings to predict a price range (+- 10%) for your unit.

 ## 🎯 Key Features